Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 Your honeymoon journal is for you—not Instagram, not family, not friends.

-Give yourself permission to document things you wouldn't share publicly.
+Document things you wouldn't share publicly.
 Private jokes.
 Honest feelings.
 Moments that only matter to the two of you.

 What to Capture Beyond Tourist Shots